passion729/passion-notes/docs/svelte/js-inject.md

 sidebar_position: 2
 ---

-# Local js file inject as npm package
+# Inject local js file as npm package
 This method has been tested in React, Vue and Svelte.

 All the packages released by iife CDN can use the same operation.